dz/chisel/README.markdown

 	Callable that takes in text and returns formatted text (without Smartypants).
 	Default: FORMAT = lambda text: markdown.markdown(text, ['footnotes',])

-## Can I use this to run a site locally, like for an offline site?
+## Can I use this to run a site locally, like offline?

 Yes!

-Just navigate to `~/site/www` and run the following to start a simple HTTP server:
+Just navigate to `~/site/www` and run the following to start a simple HTTP server in Terminal:

-	python -m SimpleHTTPServer
+	$ python -m SimpleHTTPServer

-Then point your browser to: `http://localhost:8000` and your site is live on your computer.
+Then, point your browser to: `http://localhost:8000` and your site is live on your computer.

 [dz]: https://github.com/dz
 [ch]: https://github.com/ckunte/chisel